to09/talkative-email-writer/README.md

 # talkative-email-writer
-This application is mainly designed for blind persons who are unable to write emails, they use speak method to send their emails.
+This application is mainly designed for blind persons who are unable to write emails, we use speak method or write method to send our emails.